Levalicious/blog-posts/20171118_finding_neighbor_nodes_in_quadtrees/20171118_finding_neighbor_nodes_in_quadtrees.md

 ## Complexity

 The complexity of this algorithm is bounded by the depth of the Quadtree.
-In the worst-case the source node is on the last tree level as well as the neighbor node(s), but their first common ancestor is only the root node.
+In the worst-case the source node and its neighbors are on the last tree level but their first common ancestor is only the root node.
 This is the case for any node that lies directly below/above or left/right of the line splitting the root node horizontally/vertically.
 See the following picture for an illustration.

 ![Scenario with Worst-case runtime](worst_case_scenario.png)